A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

 \section{A principled approach to Lyapunov functions for gradient flows}

 In this section, we study convergence properties of the gradient flow and its accelerated versions, via quadratic Lyapunov functions.
-We prove that verifying such a Lyapunov function can be formulated as a LMI.
+In this context, we show that verifying such a Lyapunov function can be formulated as verifying the feasibility of an LMI.
 This framework allows to search for Lyapunov functions, and to derive convergence bounds for non-autonomous gradient flows.